O = require 'omicron'

 while cursor

-Upon reaching the end of token stream, return the State
+i += 1Upon reaching the end of token stream, return the State currently referenced

-by cursor
+by cursor.

-return ( if against then against is cursor else cursor ) if i >= l
+return ( if against then against is cursor else cursor ) if i >= lConsume a token.

-Interpret a single wildcard as any immediate substate of the cursor
+name = parts[i]Interpret a single wildcard as any immediate substate of the cursor

 state parsed thus far.